ilyaskurikhin/beesim/README.md

 Press `f` to add a Flower at the cursor location.

+Press `c` to add a Cave at the cursor location.

 Press `r` to generate a new environment.

 Press `i` to load world to file.